hugy888/materials-informatics-az.github.io/_news/240901_students.md

 related_posts: false
 ---

-New students: Eric, Hao, Saleh, Saege, and I-Tzu join the group.
+New students: Eric, Hao, Saege, I-Tzu, and Aditya join the group.
 Welcome!